 Dr Minnell completed his PhD at Imperial College London studying virus-host interactions in the context of Human T-cell Lymphotropic Virus 1 infection from a structural and molecular perspective.

 His focus is now on mRNA vaccine development, investigating novel vaccines to induce tissue-resident memory T-cell populations in the liver.

 Dr Minnell is postdoctoral research fellow in the Hermans Laboratory.

-"My work is centred around creating mRNA vaccines that drive TRM formation in the liver.
-The presence of TRM T cell populations in the tissue where pathogens replicate and infect is associated with superior immune protection from disease, and we are currently aiming to apply these principles to liver-stage pathogens such as Malaria and Hepatitis B virus."
+"My work is centred around creating mRNA vaccines that drive tissue-resident memory T-cell formation in the liver.
+The presence of issue-resident memory T-cell populations in the tissue where pathogens replicate and infect is associated with superior immune protection from disease, and we are currently aiming to apply these principles to liver-stage pathogens such as malaria and the hepatitis B virus."